 UCI minimum standards for graduate admission requires a college grade point average (GPA) = 3.0 (on a scale 0-4); applicants falling below the minimum standard should exhibit compensatory strengths in other areas.
 Typical compensatory strengths include (but are not limited to): GPA in latter years of undergraduate enrollment, relevant work or extra-curricular activity, strong letters of reference or self-statements.
 Exceptions to the minimum standards are rare for Ph.D. applicants

-The general procedure described above is also applied for doctoral applicants, with differences in emphasis.
-MURP applicants can be generalists, and teamwork and professional skills are especially desirable.
-By contrast, the interests of doctoral applicants should be focused (and match those of one or more specific faculty members), and independence in research is especially desirable.
-Finally, the scarcity of doctoral slots appreciably raises the competitive standards for GREs, GPA, and so on.
+The academic and research interests of doctoral applicants should be focused (and match those of one or more specific faculty members), and independence in research is especially desirable.

-Based on recent years: for MURP, GPA about 3.3, GRE (V+Q) over 300; for Ph.D., GPA about 3.6, GRE (V+Q) over 300.
-But note that there is significant variation from year to year, and applicants with lower grades or scores but compensatory strengths have succeeded both in UCI's program and as professionals.
+Based on recent years: for our Ph.D. program applicants, GPA about 3.6, GRE (V+Q) over 300.
+Note that there is significant variation from year to year.

-Ph.D. students are eligible for support from a variety of sources, including fellowships and awards granted by the department, school, campus, and extramural fellowships and awards, and teaching and research fellowships.
-Non-renewable, first-year "start up" packages, ranging from modest to substantial, are awarded competitively.
+Ph.D. students are eligible for support from a variety of sources, including fellowships and awards granted by the department, school, campus, UC system, or extramural organizations, as well as teaching and research fellowships.
+Non-renewable, first-year "start up" packages are awarded competitively based on application strength.
 Following the initial year, teaching and research assistantships form the bulk of doctoral student support.
 Doctoral students are encouraged (and have been successful) at seeking outside funding for their work.
 Review the UPPP Financial Aid page for more information.